eakfitzsimmons/eakfitzsimmons.github.io/cv.markdown

 - Assisted in planning and coordinating GASP events

-R-Ladies Mid-MO Founding Member	\hfill Fall 2019 -- Summer 2021
+R-Ladies Mid-MO Founding Member Fall 2019 -- Summer 2021

 - Planned meeting topics and scheduled presenters

 - Gave tutorial-style presentations on using R and Git, including topics like R and Git repository installation and set up, using plotting and functions in R, and making push and pull requests in Git for collaborative work

-Student Representative Wellness Resource Committee	\hfill Fall 2020 -- Spring 2021
+Student Representative Wellness Resource Committee Fall 2020 -- Spring 2021

 - Assisted in creating survey measuring wellness of graduate students and postdoctoral scholars